sitano/sitano.github.io/cv.md

 ## SUMMARY

-Backend software engineer interested in Distributed Systems, Databases, Linux and open source.
-I like to build systems, research existing solutions, learn new programming languages and read white papers.
+Software engineer interested in Distributed Systems, System Programming, and Databases.
+I build systems that run on Linux or in a cloud with Open Source.
+I love learning programming languages, architectures, and reading white papers.

+For the last ten years, I've built a social network, a blockchain, an instant messaging, an MMO game, and infrastructure with the diverse range of languages and technologies.

 ## PROFESSIONAL EXPERIENCE